-1. As per the Clause 2 of Public notice dated 04.05.1997, "Schools are not allowed to charge building fund and development charges when the building is complete or otherwise as it is the responsibility of the society.
-Society means the trust or institution who has established the school, society should raise such fund from their own sources because the immovable property of the school become the sole property of the society.
-Therefore, the students should not be burdened by way of collecting the building fund or development charges".
-Moreover, the Hon'ble High Court of Delhi in its Judgment dated 30.11.1998 in case of Delhi Abibhavak Mahasangh concluded that "Tuition Fee cannot be fixed to recover capital expenditure to be incurred on the properties of the Society".
-Also, clause (vii) of order No. F.DE/15/Act/2k/243/KKK/883-1982 dated 10.02.2005 issued by this Directorate states "Capital Expenditure cannot constitute a component of financial fee structure."
+Further, Hon'ble High Court of Delhi in its judgement dated 30.10.1998 in the case of Delhi Abibhavak Mahasangh concluded that "The tuition fee cannot be fixed to recover capital expenditure to be incurred on the properties of the society."
+Also, clause (vii) (c) of Order No. F.DE/15/Act/2K/243/ KKK/883-1982 dated 10.02.2005 issued by this Directorate states "Capital expenditure cannot constitute a component of the financial fee structure."